· course-lesson · 34 min read

 git clone https://github.com/edwinhern/express-typescript.git backend

 This boilerplate provides a structured starting point (TypeScript, project architecture, testing, etc.).
-Navigate into backend/ and run npm install (or pnpm install as the repo suggests) to install dependencies.
+Navigate into backend/ and run npm install to install dependencies.

-• Environment Setup: Copy the provided .env.template to a new .env file in the backend folder.
+Copy the provided .env.template to a new .env file in the backend folder.
 Fill in any required env vars.
-At minimum, ensure you have a PORT defined (if not provided) and set NODE_ENV to "development" for now.
-We will add a database connection URL here once we create one.
+Set your PORT to 3000 and CORS_ORIGIN to http://localhost:5173 (the url of your frontend) .
+We will add a database connection URL here later.

 npm run start:dev